Exactly How To Use Intermittent Fasting To Lose Weight & Heal Your Gut

 You win on every level: You look and feel better.
 Gut health improves.
 And lower inflammation scores reduce your risk for nearly every disease.

 I find many patients eat gut-unhealthy foods before bedtime.
 Fasting makes a great way to eliminate that bad habit.
 In other words, you eat a gut-friendly dinner then close up the kitchen for the night.

-You’ll lose weight and have a happier gut: Studies show reducing or eliminating nighttime eating and prolonging nightly fasting intervals can improve various health parameters, including your gut microbiome.
+You’ll lose weight and have a happier gut: Studies4 show reducing or eliminating nighttime eating and prolonging nightly fasting intervals can improve various health parameters, including your gut microbiome.